OsmarH19/AGILEWEB/README.md

-## Antes de comenzar, el Gran Oso les indica como arrancar el proyecto
+## Before we start, the big bear explains how to start the project
-- Usando terminal: composer install
+- Using the terminal -> composer install
-- Usando terminal: npm install
+- Using the terminal: npm install
-- Crear .inv
+- Create -> .inv
-- Usando terminal: php artisan key:generate
+- Using the terminal -> php artisan key:generate
-- Usando terminal: php artisan serve
+- Using the terminal -> php artisan serve

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>